ralgar/nasec-docs/content/index.md

-# NASEC Technical Documentation
+# NASEC Knowledge Base

-This site is exclusively maintained for the convenience of NASEC students!
+This site is a Knowledge Base, maintained exclusively for the professional development and convenience of students in the NASEC program!

-Please be sure to check it out regularly, as it's going to be filled with all kinds of useful information that should help you out in both this program, and in your career.
+Be sure to check it out regularly, as it's going to be filled with all kinds of useful information and resources that should help you out in both this program, and in your career.